 It is your responsibility to ask for meetings with potential advisers, prepare any materials the faculty member requests in advance of such a meeting, and present your ideas coherently and cogently when you meet them.
 Be aware that a faculty member is not obliged to accept a request to serve as your thesis adviser.
-Use the "Go-Talk-To-Faculty" assignments to meet with professors to discuss your ideas with them.
 It is never too early to explore areas of interest with potential advisers.

 Some students choose to approach a former course instructor to find out if they are willing and available to serve as the thesis adviser.
-Others find it useful to do some exploratory thesis-related work by enrolling in MEDST 797: Special Problems with a professor who may become the thesis adviser.
+Others may find it useful to do some exploratory thesis-related work by enrolling in MEDST 797: Special Problems with a professor who may become the thesis adviser.
 The format of a Special Problems course is set by you and the faculty member collaboratively, and typically combines an agreed-upon set of readings, guided research toward preparation of a literature review or thesis outline (discussed below), and tutorial discussion.
 You must obtain approval from the professor before enrolling in Special Problems with them.